 If you’re adamant you want to do Route 66 but you’re afraid of all the driving, especially if you’re coming from another country, then some of the tour operators who run group tours might be worth checking out.

 Some will do group coach tours, some will organise the whole trip for you but allow you to self drive, some will be luxurious and take you from point to point.
 No matter what you want you’ll be able to find a tour group to help.

-Some of the tour groups from the UK that have come recommended are Virgin Holidays (my Father in Law travelled with these – they do self drive itineraries), Leger Holidays (escorted tour) and Titan Tours who do more luxury end escorted tours.
+Some of the tour groups from the UK that have come recommended are Virgin Holidays (my Father in Law travelled with these and recommends – they do self drive itineraries), Leger Holidays (escorted tour) and Titan Tours who do more luxury end escorted tours.
 If the thought of all this trip planning is putting you off then do check them out as they have so much experience in these areas you’ll have a great time!

 Planning your itinerary

 When deciding on your itinerary for Route 66 it’s important to take in to account a few things.
 Obviously the distances involved are important but also is where you want to stay, towns you must see and any side trips you want to make.
 Consider whether they fall on the weekend and whether that might make them overly busy.
 Also check for any national holidays – they could make an attraction less than attractive to visit!

 This is the big question and one that only you can answer.
 What we did when planning our route 66 trip was to either have breakfast in the town we were staying in or drive to somewhere if there was something nearby we wanted to see.
 Then we’d do some driving and stop for lunch in another location – although keep in mind the heat of the day especially if you’re travelling in Summer.
 The afternoon would have a small amount of more driving and we’d arrive at our overnight location for ready for food and some sunset photos as we walked around.

 Some days this worked really well, sometimes it felt like there was hardly any distance in between our night stops so we could really take our time and explore around the area.